 - Launch the iCOMM Utilities app on your smart phone, then follow the simple steps.
 The iCOMM Utilities app makes it easy to set up, program and control your water heater. - Create an account or log in to your existing account and tap the "add a water heater" button. - When the app prompts you to activate the Bluetooth signal, proceed with the following steps: - To activate the Bluetooth signal, press the Bluetooth button once.
 The LED will blink on and off in 1/2 second intervals.
-Bluetooth will activate pairing mode (Figure 30).
+Bluetooth will activate

-Figure 30 - Bluetooth Control
+Figure 29 - Bluetooth Control